happy9646/BookByte/BookByte/README.txt

       By precompiling reusable components, the application achieves faster execution and better modularity

       3 Also, add the compiled class for DataAccess.

+      4 Add the compiled Utility class to the common codebase